Daniel Greathouse: Biography

 Greathouse was born in Frederick County, Maryland, one of 11 children of Harmon and Mary Magdalena Stull Greathouse.
 The Greathouses moved from Maryland to Virginia about 1770 and Daniel owned 400 acre of land at Mingo Bottom in Ohio County, Virginia.
 Daniel married Mary Morris, and they had two children, Gabriel and John..
 Greathouse was a direct descendant of Herman Groethausen, who immigrated from Germany c.1710.

 In the early 18th century, the Ohio Valley was settled by a multi-cultural group of Indians called the Mingo.
 They lacked a central government and, like all other Indians within the region at that time, were subject to the control of the Iroquois Confederacy (comprising the Seneca, Cayuga, Onondaga, Oneida, Mohawk, and Tuscarora people) headquartered in Upstate New York.
 The Mingo originally lived closer to the Atlantic Coast, but European settlement had pushed them into western Virginia and eastern Ohio.
 During the French and Indian War, the Mingo sided with the French.
-After the conclusion of the war in a French defeat, settlement of the region by American colonists led to increased tensions with between them and the Mingo.
+After the conclusion of the war in a French defeat, settlement of the region by American colonists led to increased tensions between them and the Mingo.

 By 1774, tension between American settlers and the Indian tribes had increased; there had been killings on both sides.
 The rivalry between Pennsylvania and Virginia over the site of Pittsburgh increased these unsettled circumstances.
 Scouts returning to Fort Pitt reported that war was inevitable, and John Connolly sent word for settlers in outlying settlements to be on their guard for an attack.

 Yellow Creek is a small tributary of the Ohio River located on the western (Ohio) bank about forty miles above Wheeling, Virginia (now West Virginia) and about 40 mi west northwest of Fort Pitt (now Pittsburgh).
 Joshua Baker lived at the mouth of this creek and operated an inn or tavern of sorts, selling grog to both whites and Indians.
 Many of the inhabitants of the area had already evacuated, due to the warning sent by John Connolly.
 Baker was likewise preparing to leave when an Indian woman told him that Indians were preparing to murder him and his family.
 Baker got out word that he needed help.